Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ### Notes

-Has an image attribute, a text overlay attribute and a category picker to create a link.
+Has an image attribute, a text overlay attribute, and a category picker to create a link.

 [Return to top](#Page-Designer-Components-for-Storefront-Reference-Architecture)